lzbj/TerraformPlugin_Demo/README.md

 # How to
 This section describe how to build and run this demo app.

+## wskdeploy
+wskdeploy is a tool to help deploy OpenWHisk packages in a batch, this guide assume you have a basic idea about [OpenWhisk](https://openwhisk.org) and how wskdeploy worked.

 ## Install Go
 For how to install go, please refer [golang web site](https://golang.org)

 ## Install terraform.
 For how to install terraform, please refer [terraform website](https://www.terraform.io)

+## Clone wskdeploy repo
+Clone wskdeploy repo under your $GOPATH

+`git clone https://github.com/apache/incubator-openwhisk-wskdeploy.git $GOPATH/src/github.com/apache/incubator-openwhisk-wskdeploy`

+The wskdeloy yaml file property is defined in sample main.tf, you can change $USER and $GOPATH in the file as your environments, so terraform could find your local wskdeploy yaml file.

 ## Build and run
 Run the below command to get all the dependencies: